Categorical Koszul duality: Koszul duality for categories

+One may also show directly, that there is a cylinder object by considering the coalgebra $I$ of chains on the classifying space of $\mathcal C$ and showing there is a homotopy equivalence between $\Omega(C \otimes I)$ and $\Omega(C)$ using the symmetric monoidal structure on $\mathcal C$, cf.\ the proof of claim 6 in \cite[Proposition 3.3]{booth23}.

-Using the representation of split curved coalgebras as colimits of their finite-dimensional sub-coalgebras it follows that the cofibrations, generated by $C_0$, are exactly the inclusions. \end{proof} \begin{rem} One may define a model category structure on pointed dg coalgebras with the same weak equivalences and cofibrations.
+This finishes the proof.
+We note that we could have proved the proposition equally by using the main theorem of \cite{Garner20}, the necessary checks are very similar. \end{proof} \begin{rem} One may define a model category structure on pointed dg coalgebras with the same weak equivalences and cofibrations.

 As the inclusion $\iota$ of pointed dg coalgebras into pointed curved coalgebras then preserves cofibrations, the uncurving adjunction $\iota \dashv \Eta$ from Corollary \ref{cor:uncurvingcoalg} is Quillen.
 Note that $\Eta (*)$ is the terminal dg coalgebra $\ground$. \end{rem} \begin{rem} The weak equivalences between conilpotent curved coalgebras considered in \cite{Positselski11} are generated by \emph{filtered quasi-isomorphisms} with respect to admissible filtrations.
 A naive generalization to pointed curved coalgebras would lead us to consider admissible filtrations with $F^0(C) = C_0$ (instead of $F^0 = \ground$ as in \cite{Positselski11}).
 Then any filtered quasi-isomorphism would have to preserve the the set of grouplike elements of a pointed curved coalgebra.
 But we know that a quasi-equivalence of dg categories can change the set of objects, thus such maps do not generate all weak equivalences of pointed curved coalgebras. \end{rem} \begin{rem} We may apply the same reasoning to the adjunction between conilpotent curved coalgebras (together with a final object) and dg algebras to obtain a model structure on curved conilpotent coalgebras that is Quillen equivalent to the standard model structure on dg algebras.